Sleep Issues and Cystic Fibrosis

 During episodes of worsening CF, sleep may be further disturbed with nebulizer treatments or coughing.
 When children don’t get enough sleep, this can affect mood, quality of life, concentration, and behavior – and in children with CF, this may be especially so – not to mention the effect on overall health.
 More research needs to be done to see how, specifically, sleep deprivation and sleep issues affect children with CF, as well as what can be done to help ameliorate this.

-Adults, CF, and sleep
+CF Adults and sleep

 Getting adequate sleep is important for day-to-day functioning, as well as maintaining performance at school or work.
 Adults with CF also have impaired sleep, which can have negative effects on other areas of life.
 Individuals with CF tend to have more fragmented sleep and worse sleep quality than those without CF, with more variability night-to-night.2 Self-perceived quality of sleep was also worse in those with CF than those without CF.2